Model (art): Family members, spouses and life partners

 Through history, artists have used family members as models, both nude and otherwise, in creating their works.
 The Dutch Golden Age painter Jan de Bray specialized in the portrait historié, "portraits" of historical figures using contemporary figures as models, including himself and his family, as in two versions of The Banquet of Cleopatra (1652 and 1669).
+French 18th century painter Élisabeth Vigée Le Brun painted many paintings of her daughter, painter Julie Le Brun.
 Rose Beuret was the subject of several portrait sculptures by Auguste Rodin and his companion for 53 years, but his wife only in the final year of her life.
+French painter and art collector Julie Manet is a subject of multiple paintings of her mother Berthe Morisot, uncle Édouard Manet, cousin Paule Gobillard and other Impressionist artists.
 Camille Doncieux, first wife of Claude Monet also posed for paintings by Pierre-Auguste Renoir and Édouard Manet.
 Hortense Fiquet, companion and later wife of Cézanne is rarely mentioned in art history.
 Lucian Freud painted many of his 14 children, sometimes nude; the most controversial being his daughter Annie Freud in 1963 when she was 14.
 However, she now looks back upon posing for her father as a positive experience.